Suprith2811/student_profile_management_system-main/README.md

-# 🧑‍🎓 Student Management System
+#  Student Management System

 A desktop-based Student Management System built using **Python Tkinter** for the GUI and **MySQL** for backend database operations.
 This application helps manage student records efficiently by allowing users to add, update, delete, and search student information.

 ---

-## 📌 Features
+##  Features

-- ✅ Add New Student Records
+-  Add New Student Records
-- ✏️ Update Student Details
+-  Update Student Details
-- 🗑️ Delete Student Entries
+-  Delete Student Entries
-- 🔍 Search by Student ID, Name, Course
+-  Search by Student ID, Name, Course
-- 📋 View All Records in a Scrollable Table
+-  View All Records in a Scrollable Table
-- 🖥️ User-friendly GUI (Tkinter)
+-  User-friendly GUI (Tkinter)
-- 💾 Data persistence using MySQL
+-  Data persistence using MySQL
+-  Export Data into excel Sheets

 ---